audacity363/realHTML4Natural/README.md

 ### Warning:
 In general the framework works but the webserver runs on http and not https.
 I don't know if there are some big bugs or memory leaks.
+(When you want to use the bleeding edge version the develop branch would be the right thing for you).
+This is the first version of the framework.
+She was meant to just show that there is a better way to handle Natural in the web.
+I currently working on a new version wich will be completly tested and ready for production use (See the develop branch for more informations).

 ## Quick start guide